TheOdinProject/curriculum/foundations/javascript_basics/DOM_manipulation_and_events.md

 ### DOM methods

 When your HTML code is parsed by a web browser, it is converted to the DOM, as was mentioned above.
 One of the primary differences is that these nodes are JavaScript objects that have many properties and methods attached to them.
 These properties and methods are the primary tools we are going to use to manipulate our webpage with JavaScript.
-We'll start with the query selectors - those that help you target nodes.

 #### Query selectors